TimZoet/Alexandria/examples/geometry/readme.md

 The `geometry` example application contains a Wavefront OBJ importer and exporter.
 It showcases a few features of `Alexandria`.
 Note that it is in no way intended to be a complete, robust application.
 Models are simplified upon import, and you will definitely be able to crash the application when passing in invalid parameters.
 Extending and improving the application might be a good way to get more familiar with the library.

+This example comes with 3 ready to use .obj files inside of the `models` subfolder.
+Placing them next to the executable would allow you to run the following commands:

 ```
 open geometry.db
 Creating new library file geometry.db